jasperchongcode/bigcomments/README.md

-# 🧱 bigcomments
+# 🧱 Big Comments

-`bigcomments` is a Visual Studio Code extension that helps you format **large, padded comment blocks** around selected text.
+`Big Comments` is a Visual Studio Code extension that helps you format **large, padded comment blocks** around selected text.
 It's great for making headers, section dividers, or attention-grabbing notes in your code.
 I made this to solve my frustration with not being able to easily create clear and consistent "header comments."

 ---